A-Daneel/happy-elephant/README.md

 |-------------|------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------|
 | CI Status | ![CI](https://github.com/A-Daneel/happy-elephant/workflows/CI/badge.svg?branch=master) | ![CI](https://github.com/A-Daneel/happy-elephant/workflows/CI/badge.svg?branch=develop) |

-# Helpless Kiwi
+# Happy Elephant
-Helpless Kiwi is a project to manage members, create and manage activities, keep track of inventory and more.
+Happy Elephant is a project to upload picture, run data analysis and serve as a general knowladge base.
 It has been written using the Symfony/Doctrine framework.

 ## Built on...
  - Symfony